Skoli-Code/articles/ddj.net/article_DDJ.md

 ## Project's origins

 The idea behind this project was to try to quantify how french medias were talking about islam because it became over time a political and therefore a journalistic issue we wanted to question.
-To do that we chose to quantitavely analyse newspapers articles mentioning terms related to islam and Muslims.
+To do that we chose to quantitatively analyse newspapers articles mentioning terms related to islam and Muslims.

 A small disclaimer: since it was the first project of our agency we were quite limited in terms of time and material ressources which limited our ability to explore & gather all the data we wanted to collect.
 Our time schedule was to spend one month of documentation, research and conception then 2 months of analysis and development.